Russia’s car sales down 62% in August, recovery in AvtoVaz

-The sales of passenger cars and light commercial vehicles (LCVs) in Russia in August 2022 dropped by 62% year on year to 41,700 vehicles (chart), according to Association of European Businesses.
+The sales of passenger cars and light commercial vehicles (LCVs) in Russia in August dropped by 62% year-on-year to 41,700 vehicles (chart), according to the Association of European Businesses.

 In 8M22 overall 0.4mn vehicles were sold, down 61% y/y.
 However, in August alone in month-on-month terms some recovery was seen as sales were up 29% compared to July. (chart)